-- Each Redevelopment Agreement will incorporate the pertinent aspects of the selected developer's proposal and will address financial considerations, planning, phasing, development and such other issues as deemed appropriate and/or as required according to state law in order to implement the Redevelopment Plan. - A Designated Redeveloper will be obligated to complete on-site improvements as approved, together with any specified offsite improvements, as may be required in accordance with the Redevelopment Plan. - 3.
-No Designated Redeveloper will be permitted to dispose of property until all required improvements are completed, unless the prior written consent of the Borough of Allenhurst has been obtained. - 4.
-The consent of the Borough of Allenhurst shall be required prior to the disposition of all or any of the Designated Redeveloper's interest in the Redevelopment Area.
-Such consent shall be effective upon the completion by the Designated Redeveloper of all on and off-site improvements as may have been approved and required.
+- Each Redevelopment Agreement will incorporate the pertinent aspects of the selected developer's proposal and will address financial considerations, planning, phasing, development and such other issues as deemed appropriate and/or as required according to state law in order to implement the Redevelopment Plan. - 2.
+A Redeveloper will be obligated to complete on-site improvements as approved, together with any specified off-site improvements, as may be required in accordance with the Redevelopment Plan. - No Redeveloper will be permitted to dispose of property until all required improvements are completed, unless the prior written consent of the Redevelopment Entity has been obtained. - 4.
+The consent of the Redevelopment Entity shall be required prior to the disposition of all or any of the Redeveloper's interest in the Redevelopment Area.
+Such consent shall be effective upon the completion by the Redeveloper of all on and off-site improvements as may have been approved and required.

-- 6. No covenant, agreement, lease, conveyance, or other instrument shall be effective or executed by the Borough of Allenhurst or by purchasers or lessees from them, or by any successors in interest of such purchasers or lessees, by which land in the Redevelopment Area is restricted as to sale, lease, or occupancy upon the basis of race, color, creed, religion, ancestry, national origin, sex, or marital status. - 7.
-The Redeveloper(s) shall pay to the Borough of Allenhurst a fee for the purpose of defraying its costs incurred in connection with this Plan and the Redeveloper's project. - 8.
-The Borough of Allenhurst reserves the right to terminate any Redeveloper Agreement with a Designated Redeveloper subject to the terms and conditions of the Redevelopment Agreement.
+- 5. No covenant, agreement, lease, conveyance, or other instrument shall be effective or executed by the Borough or by purchasers or lessees from them, or by any successors in interest of such purchasers or lessees, by which land in the Redevelopment Area is restricted as to sale, lease, or occupancy upon the basis of race, color, creed, religion, ancestry, national origin, sex, or marital status. - The Redeveloper(s) shall pay to the Borough a fee for the purpose of defraying its costs incurred in connection with this Plan and the Redeveloper's project. - The Redevelopment Entity reserves the right to terminate any Redeveloper Agreement with a Redeveloper subject to the terms and conditions of the Redevelopment Agreement.